sidsethupathi/christmaslist/README.md

 Christmas List Analytics
 ================

-Analyzing MLN's Christmas List!
-Uses the Facebook API and nvd3 to pull and display data.
+Analyzing MLN's Christmas countdown song list!
+Uses the Facebook API and nvd3 to pull and display like and comment data surrounding each song.

 Live Demo: to come